Pin ItTweet

 Materials:

-* Two different fabrics (body and fins)
+* Fabric (body and fins)

 * Felt (eyes and nose)